 “Egg crate foam” is another name for convoluted foam.
 Also, the rationale for the name is simple: the product’s peaks and valleys mimic those of an egg carton.

-It’s typically found in mattress toppers, which provide additional support to individuals during their nocturnal rest.
+It’s typically found in mattress toppers, which support individuals during their nocturnal rest.

 Furthermore, if you’re looking for convoluted foams, you won’t be disappointed with what’s available.